Greta Michelle Joachim

 My ceramic pieces are textured.
 I enjoy how clay accepts and even welcomes texture.
 Leaves, stone, wood, shells and other natural elements, all play a part in the formation of my pieces.
 My latest body of work is inspired by and pays homage to the love of the sea which was instilled in me from a child, collecting shells with my grandmother and watching her use those shells as part of her own decorative work.
 The surface of the work, as well as the clay body, is manipulated with additives which influence shape and character.
 Glazes and soda from the firing work in tandem to further enhance the form.
 This serves to elevate a simple functional form into a piece of art that tells a story or provokes a conversation.

-Courses in values and colour theory at: Ian Attongs School of Art
+Courses in value and colour theory at: Ian Attongs School of Art

 Two semesters at Creative Arts Centre, University of the West Indies, St Augustine